gcash/bchd/avalanche/spec.md

 The following describes voting behavior:

 - The node should vote yes (0x01) for a transaction if the transaction is valid and is currently marked by avalanche as `Accepted`.
-- The node should vote no (0x00) for a transaction if the transaction is invalid or if it's not currently marked by avalanche as `Rejected`.
+- The node should vote no (0x00) for a transaction if the transaction is invalid or if it's currently marked by avalanche as `Rejected`.
 - A node should vote neutral (0x80) for a transaction if it does not know about the transaction.
 The reason for this requirement is because we don't want to block the response while the node attempts to download missing inventory.